If you have an elevated PSA level, it is important to understand your risk for aggressive, potentially lethal, prostate cancer.

 The SelectMDx test measures the amount of two genes associated with aggressive prostate cancer.
 The measurement of these prostate cancer specific genes in combination with traditional clinical risk factors—such as your age, PSA (prostate-specific antigen) level, prostate volume, family history of prostate cancer, and the outcome of a digital rectal examination (DRE) results in your SelectMDx personalized risk score.

 Your SelectMDx risk score gives you and your physician better insight on whether or not prostate cancer is likely to be found upon initial biopsy.
 Knowing your SelectMDx risk score, you and your physician can make an informed decision if you may benefit from a prostate biopsy that could detect cancer at an early stage so you can receive appropriate treatment sooner.
+The SelectMDx test is included in the 2020 National Comprehensive Cancer Network (NCCN) Guidelines for Prostate Cancer Early Detection.

 Action You Can Initiate and Knowledge You Can Use